Client disconnects from core if downloading scrollback takes over 60 seconds (i.e. on a slow connection)

 Sol 2: beat more frequently and accept more missing beats.

 Sol 3: Separate beat from data.
 Generally improve communication.

-#6 Updated by EgS about 12 years ago
+#6 Updated by EgS almost 15 years ago

 - Assignee set to EgS